Greek Cucumber Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

-Greek cucumber salad is a flavorful, healthy salad that can be made in minutes.
-Fresh vegetables with a light and easy Greek dressing make this the perfect choice for a side dish.
+Greek cucumber salad is a flavorful salad that can be made in minutes.
+Fresh vegetables are tossed in a light, easy to make Greek dressing.
+This is a wonderful side dish for many meals.

-If you enjoy Mediterranean flavors like this salad, be sure to try this Greek chicken sausage bowl
+If you enjoy Mediterranean flavors like this, be sure to try this Greek chicken sausage bowl.

 Cucumber tomato salad in a bowl with a fork

-This is one of my go-to salads in the summer.
-Fresh, colorful, crunchy veggies with lemon vinaigrette.
-This is the perfect side for BBQ’s and potlucks.
+This Greek cucumber salad is one of my go-to salads in the summer.
+Fresh, colorful, and loaded with crunchy veggies that are tossed in a simple lemon vinaigrette.
+I like serving this at potlucks, cookouts, even holidays.

-• Easy cucumber salad can be made in under 15 minutes
+• Quick and easy to make.
+This cucumber salad can be put together in about 15 minutes.

-Greek salads are known to be full of fresh vegetables and topped with a light dressing to bring out the flavors.
+Greek salads are known to be full of fresh vegetables and topped with a light dressing.
+Once thing that sets this cucumber tomato salad apart is there’s no leafy lettuce.
+Ingredients needed for Greek cucumber tomato salad include:

-Tomatoes – Use your favorite tomatoes.
-I like using cherry or grape tomatoes but you can also dice up Roma.
+• Tomatoes – Use your favorite tomatoes for this recipe.
+I like using cherry or grape tomatoes.

-Olives – Kalamata olives are what is traditionally used but you can use your favorite variety or leave them out completely.
+• Olives – Kalamata olives are what is traditionally used but you can use your favorite variety or even leave them out.

-Lemon juice – Adds a nice freshness and a little acid to balance out the dressing.
+• Lemon juice – Adds freshness and a little acid to balance out the flavors.

 How to make easy Greek salad dressing

 This is a super simple dressing.
-Some Greek dressings contain red wine vinegar and sometimes mustard but for this recipe, we kept the dressing super light.
-It’s a combination of extra virgin olive oil, oregano, lemon juice, salt and pepper.
+Some Greek salad dressings contain red wine vinegar but I’m using extra virgin olive oil for this recipe.

 How to make Greek cucumber salad